David Hackworth: Vietnam

 However, both his assignment with "Slam" Marshall and his time on staff duty at the Pentagon soured Hackworth on the Vietnam War.
 One aspect of the latter required him to publicly defend the U.S. position on the war in a speaking tour.
 Even with his reservations concerning the conflict, he refused to resign, feeling it was his duty as a field grade officer to wage the campaign as best he could.

 Hackworth was assigned to a training battalion at Fort Lewis, Washington, and then returned to Vietnam to lead elements of the 9th Infantry Division, turning his theories about guerrilla warfare and how to counter it into practice with the 4th Battalion, 39th Infantry Regiment (4-39 Infantry) in the Mekong Delta, an underperforming unit made up largely of conscripts which Hackworth transformed into the counter-insurgent "Hardcore" Battalion (Recondo) from January to late May 1969.

-Hackworth next served as a senior military adviser to the South Vietnamese.
-His view that the U.S. Army was not learning from its mistakes, and that South Vietnamese ARVN officers were essentially corrupt and ineffective, created friction with Army leadership.
+Hackworth next served as a senior military adviser to the ARVN, the South Vietnamese army.
+His view that the U.S. Army was not learning from its mistakes, and that ARVN officers were essentially corrupt and ineffective, created friction with Army leadership.

-In early 1971, Hackworth was promoted to the rank of colonel and received orders to attend the Army War College, an indication that he was being groomed for the general officer ranks.
-He had declined a previous opportunity to go to the War College, and turned down this one, as well, indicating his lack of interest in becoming a general and demonstrating his discontent with the war and the Army's leaders.
+In early 1971, Hackworth was promoted to the rank of Colonel and received orders to attend the Army War College, an indication that he was being groomed for the general officer ranks.
+He had declined a previous opportunity to go to the War College, and turned down this one as well, indicating his lack of interest in becoming a general and demonstrating his discontent with the war and the Army's leaders.

+Criticism

 Hackworth's dissatisfaction ultimately culminated in a television interview with ABC.
 On June 27, 1971, he appeared on the program Issues and Answers and strongly criticized U.S. commanders in Vietnam, said the war could not be won and called for U.S. withdrawal.
 The interview enraged senior U.S. Army officers at the Pentagon.

 He subsequently retired as a colonel.
 Senior Army leaders investigated Hackworth, who avoided them for several weeks.
 He was nearly court-martialed for various allegations during his Vietnam service, such as running a brothel, running gambling houses, and exploiting his position for personal profit by manipulating the scrip in which soldiers were paid and the limited U.S. currency available in the war zone.
 Ultimately, Secretary of the Army Robert Froehlke opted not to press charges, deciding that Hackworth's career accomplishments outweighed his supposed misdeeds and that prosecuting an outspoken war hero would result in unneeded bad publicity for the Army.

-Business activity
+Post-military career

+Australia

-After leaving the Army, Hackworth settled on the Australian Gold Coast near Brisbane.
+After leaving the Army, Hackworth settled in the Australian Gold Coast near Brisbane.
 He soon made a fortune through profitable ventures that included real estate investing, a duck farm, and a popular restaurant called Scaramouche.
 He was also active in the Australian antinuclear movement.